parnthana/plants-vs-zombies/README.md

 #### Create by **[Thanaphum Thepwan](https://www.github.com/tnptw)** and **[Akkharawat Burachokviwat](https://www.github.com/EarthAkkharawat)**.

-This is a clone of the strategy of Plants VS. Zombies, video game which originally developed by PopCap Games.

 Made as a part of project in 2110215 PROG METH I, Academic Year 2021.

 Use Java, JavaFX